Faculty Advisors

 ✔️ Advise on funding: The advisor is expected to advise the team (if asked) on funding opportunities such as PAF, review proposals as well as sponsorship strategies.
 The Advisor will also be required to approve and sign the acceptance of gift-in-kind sponsorships received by team to ensure its value to both the team and the University.

-✔️ Review team finances: The advisor will need to sign off on any expense claims submitted by the team members.
+✔️ Review team finances: The FA must review and approve each project's budget, ensuring costs are reasonable and appropriate (and follow all APSC student group spending guidelines), and that the team has enough funding to cover all current and future costs.
+The advisor will need to sign off on any expense claims submitted by the team members.
 We have recommended to the teams to submit expense claims once a month.

 ✔️ Mentor: If the team requests design reviews related to the team’s prototype, or to competition preparations, the Advisor is expected to meet on an ad-hoc basis at the request of the team captain.